JorandG/gallou-website/content/authors/admin/_index.md

 #  url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include robotics arm, mobile computing and programmable matter.
+bio: My research interests include robotics arm, machine learning and path planning.

 # Interests to show in About widget
 #interests: